 : Detects changes that break wire (binary) encoding.

-Unlike lint rules, you shouldn't mix and exclude specific breaking change rules, although we do allow it.
-Instead it's
+Unlike lint rules, you shouldn't mix and exclude specific breaking change rules, although the checker allows it.

-best to choose one of the four categories.
-If there's any doubt, choose FILE
+Instead it's best to choose one of the four categories—if there's any doubt, choose FILE

 See the rules section below for details about individual rules and what categories they're in.